magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

-Nowadays, the diffusion of the so called Single Page Application (SPA) is progressively changing the web development landscape and it's not unusual to see a single HTML page composed by one `div` tag only delegating all the DOM manipulation to JS.
+Nowadays, the diffusion of the so called Single Page Application (SPA) is progressively changing the web development landscape and it's not unusual to see a single HTML page composed of one `div` tag only delegating all the DOM manipulation to JS.

 That said, there is still a very large number of organizations keeping